 To A Driver’s License And Beyond

 Being in the 5th grade is hard, especially if you have a medical condition that keeps you from regularly attending school.
-Next add the burden of parents struggling with acute mental illness and school becomes an overwhelming obstacle.
-This was the fate of Sergio.
-As his parents spiraled down into the depths of mental illness he became a ward of the Court.
-His one shining light was a distant cousin, Anna that came to his rescue with a home, love and support.
+As Sergio’s parents struggled with their mental health, Sergio became a ward of the Court, where a distant cousin came to his rescue with a home, love, and support.

 Technology is becoming as common in high school as books.
 Teachers are requiring research that can only be found through the Internet.
 Assignments are being required to be e-mailed to teachers and school information is being distributed online.
 Yovanna was an excellent student entering her senior year of high school.
 At her last foster home, she was within walking distance to her local library and used the library computer system for her homework.
 The move to her new foster home meant taking the bus and doing a transfer to get to the closest library.

 The CASA Foundation of Las Vegas has teamed with Best Buy to purchase, at a reduced rate, computers, printers, cables, loaded with software and anti-virus software to high school students.
 Yovanna cried when she was presented with her own computer that will go with her wherever she lives.